 You deserve prosperity.
 Not to hoard but to circulate and use for your highest joy and to make other people’s lives better.
 You deserve to help other people create prosperity.
 You deserve to fund all the causes and charities and movements you desire.
 I invite you to embrace the fact that you deserve prosperity.

-At only 24 years old Jake Ducey is a two-time published author with Penguin/Random-House (The Purpose Principles and Profit From Happiness), a leading speaker for his generation having been featured in TEDx Youth, hired by mega organizations such as Nielsen and Accenture, and a leader who has already inspired countless thousands of young people to seek meaningful career success and to make a difference in the world.
+Jake Ducey is a two-time published author with Penguin/Random-House (The Purpose Principles and Profit From Happiness), a leading speaker for his generation having been featured in TEDx Youth, hired by mega organizations such as Nielsen and Accenture, and a leader who has already inspired countless thousands of young people to seek meaningful career success and to make a difference in the world.